-The Company acquired 100% of the outstanding membership interests of RED.com, LLC (hereinafter referred to as "RED") on April 8, 2024, making it a wholly-owned subsidiary.
+The details of a business combination occurred in the current fiscal year are as follows: The Company acquired 100% of the outstanding membership interests of RED.com, LLC (RED) on April 8, 2024, making it a wholly-owned subsidiary.

-1. Summary of Business Combination

-(1) Name of Acquired Company and its Business Outline
+- (1) Summary of Business Combination - 1) Name of Acquired Company and its Business Outline

-Name of acquired company: RED.com, LLC
+Name of acquired company: RED.com, LLC (currently, RED Digital Cinema, Inc.)